Once I get people to define what financial freedom means to them, their first goal usually stems around eliminating debt.

 In May of 2012, Carrie became debt-free.
 She now spends her time running her website and writing at several major news websites such as The Huffington Post.

 Eric and Erika (NewlywedsOnABudget.com)

 After dating for 3 months, Eric and Erika decided to get married.
-They unfortunately forgot to talk about money beforehand and found out that they were starting their new lives together with $45,500 in debt.
+Unfortunately, they forgot to talk about money beforehand and found out that they were starting their new lives together with $45,500 in debt.
 They vowed to eliminate it.

 Eric and Erika started their debt elimination plan in April of 2010.
 Over the years, they have certainly had some setbacks.
 For example, Eric attended the fire academy full-time for four months and he also sustained an injury that caused him to miss some time at work.
-Even with those events, they’ve been able to get their debt down to a little over $11,000.
+Even with those events, they’ve been able to become debt-free.

 A few years ago, Stephanie found herself $90,000 in debt.
 The majority of the debt was from student loans with about $9,000 in credit card debt.
 She had been dating her boyfriend for about 6 months when she told him the ballpark figure for her debt.
 He then offered to save money like crazy while she was eliminating her debt so that they could start their lives together right.

 To eliminate her debt, Stephanie moved in with a roommate, canceled her cable, and reduced other expenses.
 She also took on odd jobs such as mystery shopping and babysitting.
 These changes allowed her to throw an extra $2,000 on her debt per month which ultimately led to her becoming debt-free.
 She was even featured on Katie Couric’s talk show!